AudioBible/AudioBible/INFO.md

 #### Makes you think on a different level than the creator!
 If you are not with him, you're against him!
 Satan is a father of lies!

+#### There is an ongoing war!
+You are either on the winning side or you are a prisoner of war!

 #### It is, as it was and it always will be, in Jesus Christ, The King of Kings, The Lord of Lords name, forever and ever.
 Amen.

 - If you say "I believe in a different truth!
 Not the same truth you believe."